-Continuing the theme which was started in the article Analytical performance indicators.
+This is the continuation of a theme started in the article Analytical performance indicators.

 Here we will talk about average seasonal indices - analytical indicators of time series characterizing the seasonal fluctuations

-The seasonal fluctuations are annual, constantly repeating change of the studied phenomena.
-During the analysis of the annual dynamics, you obtain the quantitative characteristics, reflecting the nature of the changes of indicators by months of the annual cycle.
+The seasonal fluctuations are annual, constantly repeating changes of the studied phenomena.
+During the analysis of the annual dynamics, you obtain the quantitative characteristics, reflecting the nature of the indicators' changes by months of the annual cycle.

-Seasonal fluctuations are described by seasonal indices which are calculated as a ratio of the actual value of the indicator to some theoretical (predicted) level.
+Seasonal fluctuations are described by seasonal indices, which are calculated as a ratio of the indicator's actual value to some theoretical (predicted) level.

-Where i - the number of the seasonal cycle (years), j - the ordinal of the season (months).
+Where i - the number of the seasonal cycle (years), j - the season's ordinal (months).

-Depending on the nature of the changes of the time series the formula can be calculated with different methods.
+Depending on the nature of the time series changes, you can calculate the formula with different methods.

 I'll review the easiest method - the method of simple averages.
-The method can be used for the time series where are no downward/upward tendencies or they are negligible.
+The method can be used for the time series with no or negligible downward/upward tendencies.
 In other words, the observed value fluctuates around a certain constant value.

 , average for each season j (months) for all n periods